jasonmpittman/100-days-of-alife-code/r1-log.md

 Finished simple graphical L-System using python and turtle drawing.
 Maybe in the future I'll work on an engine that is char agnostic but for now the A, B, -, + drawing system works fine to illustrate the L-System concept.

 ###D20R1
+Redesigned 1d boolean cellular automata and started programming.
+The previous implementation grew to be clunky.
+One step back, two forward.
+Good lesson in avoiding a sunk cost fallacy.

+###D21R1
+Finished core 1d boolean cellular automata programming.
+Need to thoroughly test the computation of neighborhoods and cell state changes tomorrow.